-Unified Team - the number of Special Olympics athletes must be equal to or exceed by one the number of Unified partners
+Unified Team - the number of Special Olympics Unified Partners must NOT exceed the number of athletes.

 - An athlete may participate in either Cheer OR Dance category.

 - Cheer

-- o Individual
+- Individual

 - o Traditional and Unified

 - Beginner or Advanced

 - Junior (8 21) and Senior (22+)

 - Small and Large Teams (size determined by number of team members)